thomasio101/SelenScript/readme.md

 # SelenScript
-This is a transpiler that outputs Lua code
-Any normal Lua code should in theory transpile without issues (if not please report it)
-The goal of SelenScript is to make Lua neater and easier to code
-and make complex things simple
+SelenScript is a modern superset of the Lua language.
+It provides several features to allow programmers to be more productive and design less error-prone code.
 TODO: improve readme

 ## Name